arx-tools/arx-level-generator/docs/examples/base-project.md

 // create a blank map
 const map = new ArxMap()

+// set the origin of the map (default 0/0/0),
+// polygons are placed relative to this point
+// X and Z coordinates need to be within 0 and 16000 map.config.offset = new Vector3(6000, 0, 6000)

 // the format used by arx-level-generator is a bit different
 // to what arx is using, so a couple of conversions and checks
 // are needed to be made before exporting the files